Italy - Croatia ferry routes 2023

 Ferry from Cesenatico to Mali Lošinj

-Ferries from Cesenatico to Mali Lošinj run up to 3 times a week in the high season.
-The crossing usually lasts 5 hours and single passenger tickets start at about €95.
+Ferries from Cesenatico to Mali Lošinj normally run up to 3 times a week in the high season.
+The crossing takes about 5 hours and single-passenger tickets start at €95.

 Ferry from Cesenatico to Novalja